Skip Nav Destination

 Published: 12 July 2013

-... amyloid aggregation.
+... and amyloid aggregation.
 Such MTDLs are usually on the basis of cholinesterase inhibitors (e.g. tacrine or huprine) coupled with another active molecule aimed at a different target.
 To aid in the design of these MTDLs, we report the crystal structures of hAChE (human acetylcholinesterase) in complex with FAS...

 Articles